 What Happens If You Call Immigration On Someone?

 If you’ve ever been concerned with someone’s immigration status, you may have considered calling or contacting immigration authorities.
 Contacting these agencies is a serious matter that shouldn’t be taken lightly.
-It may seem overwhelming, especially if you’re not sure of the potential consequences or worried about your safety, and it’s normal to have questions about the process.
+It may seem overwhelming, especially if you’re unsure of the potential consequences or worried about your safety, and it’s normal to have questions about the process.

 Below, we explore the following common questions: Who handles immigration enforcement?
 Why might you contact immigration?
 What happens after you call or contact them?
 Will your contact be anonymous?
 Will immigration officials arrest or deport the person reported?
 Will you need to testify?